looklikeamodel/cis-92/README.md

 Follow these step-by-step instructions to deploy your application on a Kubernetes cluster:

+## Deploying on a Kubernetes Cluster

+Follow these step-by-step instructions to deploy your application on a Kubernetes cluster:

 1. Apply the Kubernetes configuration files to set up your application:
    ```bash
    kubectl apply -f deployment/

 2. Verify that your deployments are correctly running: